How to Read You Annual Water Report

 Aside from the elements found in the typical CCR, the following are other terms that you may find in your CCR:

-Contaminant Name: It is the name of the substance analyzed in the water, such as lead, sulfate, chloramine, fluoride, etc. The Safe Drinking Water Act defines a “contaminant” as any physical, biological, chemical, or radiological substances or matter present in the water.
+Contaminant Name: The name of the substance analyzed in the water, such as lead, sulfate, chloramine, fluoride, etc. The Safe Drinking Water Act defines a “contaminant” as any physical, biological, chemical, or radiological substance or matter in the water.
 EPA monitored over 90 contaminants.

 Contaminant Categories: This part in the table is a line that shows what groups of contaminants fall under.
 This usually includes categories such as Disinfectants (like chlorine and chloramine), Inorganic Contaminants (like lead, nitrate, and fluoride), and Organic Contaminants (like benzene and atrazine).
 Other categories may be seen depending on your water system.